 The impact of abuse on a person will be specific to them.
 It will depend upon their personal circumstances, now and at the time of the abuse, as well as the nature of the abuse suffered and the identity of the abuser.
-The abuse may have a lasting effect for the rest of their life and they may show a range of symptoms, which are detailed in Safe To Belong, or conversely, show none at all.
+The abuse may have a lasting effect for the rest of their life and they may show a range of symptoms, which are detailed in the BUGB Model Safeguarding Policy, or conversely, show none at all.